microwave89-hv/hw-fw-notes/tools.md

 3. Extract the PKG using e.g. "pkgutil --expand-full ./MacBookProSMCUpdate.pkg ./MacBookProSMCUpdate.pkg/extracted/"

-4. Browse into any of the contained PKG's util you find <some-thing>.smc along with the SmcFlasher.efi.
-SmcFlasher.efi is the renamed, full-blown SmcUtil.efi.
+4. Choose one of the contained PKG's and browse into it until you find "<some-thing>.smc" along with the "SmcFlasher.efi".
+"SmcFlasher.efi" is the renamed, full-blown "SmcUtil.efi".

 5. Before copying it into an EFI partition be sure to check the hash using e.g. virustotal.com.